AtoVproject/16n-AtoVproject-rework/README.md

   Isolated USB power supply.
 Proper voltage reference.
 Upgraded filtering.
     This greatly reduce the noise on the outputs.
 (Measured at less than 6mV)

--Selectable 5 or 10V outputs: Each can be configured to output either 10V or 5V using a dip switch on the back of the module (even when using 5V USB power supply)
+-Selectable 5v or 10V outputs: Each can be configured to output either 10V or 5V using a dip switch on the back of the module (even when using 5V USB power supply)

 -Outputs facing upwards: The outputs will be directly on the front panel reducing the footprint and making outputs much more accessible.

--Eurorack compatible: You would be able to mount the 16n as a 50hp module in your rack and power it from your own power supply.
-(12V =0.042mA, -12V=0mA)
+-Eurorack compatible: You would be able to mount the 16n as a 50hp module in your rack and power it from your own power supply. (+12V=42mA, -12V=0mA)

 -The footprint of the jack is compatible for banana connectors!
 So you'll be able to use it with your Serge or Buchla system.

--I2C connector on the PCB to simplify wirering to modules like the ER301
+-I2C connector on the PCB to simplify connection to modules like the ER301

--Changed the slider model BOURNS due to a shortage of ALPS sliders (both version of the board will be available).
-As a bonus they are also 1/3 of the price of the ALPS faders.
+-Two versions of the board are available one with high quality ALPS faders and another one with Bourns mid range faders (1/3 of the price of the ALPS).

 <h2>Credits</h2>